dmakvh/eureka/Getting-started-with-Eureka.md

 By default, the Eureka server searches for property files _eureka-server.properties_ in the _classpath_.
 It further searches for environment specific overrides in the environment specific properties files.
 The environment is typically _test_ or _prod_ and is supplied by a _-Deureka.environment_ java commandline switch to the eureka client (without the _.properties_ suffix).
 Accordingly the client also searches for _eureka-server-{test,prod}.properties._

+If you are [building](https://github.com/Netflix/eureka/wiki/Building-Eureka-Client-and-Server) the WAR archive, you can edit the files under _eureka-server/conf_ in place and the build takes care of placing the properties files under WEB-INF/classes before creating the archive.

+If you are [downloading]("http://search.maven.org/#search%7Cga%7C1%7Ceureka-server" ) the archive from maven, then you can merge in the edited property files under WEB-INF/classes yourself.

 For more advanced server configurations, refer to the options available [here](http://netflix.github.com/eureka/javadoc/eureka-core/com/netflix/eureka/EurekaServerConfig.html).